 Transaction

-Founded in 1991, Fabmatics works for almost all well-known chip producers worldwide.
-The company is headquartered in Dresden, Germany, and has a site in Utica, USA.
-Fabmatics is one of the leading providers for the automation of material flows in high-tech environments, especially in the semiconductor industry.
-It automates intralogistics processes in semiconductor factories, semiconductor process plants and other high-tech production environments.
-In particular, the systems integrator has a strong market position in the modernization of 200-millimeter semiconductor fabs worldwide and provides cleanroom material flow solutions from a single source that ensure a more efficient, faster and safer production flow in a semiconductor fab.
+Fabmatics, founded in 1991, works for almost all well-known chip manufacturers worldwide.
+The company, which is headquartered in Dresden, Germany, and has a site in Utica, USA, is one of the leading suppliers for the automation of material flows in the high-tech environment, especially in the semiconductor industry.
+It automates intralogistics processes in semiconductor fabs, semiconductor process plants and other high-tech production environments.
+In particular, the system integrator has a strong market position in the modernization of 200-millimeter semiconductor fabs worldwide and supplies cleanroom material flow solutions from a single source that ensure a more efficient, faster and safer production flow in a semiconductor fab.
 Fabmatics generates sales of around 45 million euros and employs around 300 people.

-The new owner SCIO is an international end-to-end automation platform.
-Its mission is to successfully support companies on their way to Industry 4.0.
-SCIO includes more than ten medium-sized company brands with a total of over 1,100 employees at more than 30 locations in eight countries worldwide, making the Smart Factory a reality for global players and hidden champions in a wide range of industries.
+New owner SCIO is an international end-to-end automation platform.
+Its mission is to successfully support companies on their path to Industry 4.0.
+SCIO comprises more than ten medium-sized company brands with a total of over 1,100 employees at more than 30 locations in eight countries worldwide, which realize the Smart Factory for global players and hidden champions in a variety of industries.

-SüdBG and WMS had joined Fabmatics in 2014 to secure succession and promote further growth, while the three founding shareholders remained involved.
+SüdBG and WMS joined Fabmatics in 2014 to secure the succession and to promote further growth, while the three founding shareholders continued to hold shares.

-“Together, we have developed Fabmatics into a leading player in the automation of the semiconductor industry.
+“Together we have developed Fabmatics into a leading player in the automation of the semiconductor industry.
 We are now handing the company over to carefully selected new hands.
-We are convinced that with SCIO at its side, Fabmatics will benefit from international networking and continue its extraordinarily successful development,” says Dr. Steffen Pollack, founding shareholder of Fabmatics.
+We are convinced that with SCIO at its side, Fabmatics will benefit from international networking and continue its extraordinarily successful development,” says Dr. Steffen Pollack, founding partner of Fabmatics.

-“The Pava Partners team actively participated in shaping this next step and confidently guided us through the process – through their in-depth market knowledge and keen interest in our company, we have found a true partner for the future.
+“The Pava Partners team actively helped to shape this next step and confidently guided us through the process – thanks to their in-depth market knowledge and keen interest in our company, we have found a real partner for the future.
 This is a great gain for the company and us shareholders,” explains Gunter Max, Managing Director of SüdBG.

 Client